Algorithmic Data Minimization for Machine Learning over Internet-of-Things Data Streams

 Data minimization can take various forms, including the removal of data points (rows) and features (columns).
-For the purpose of this paper, we focus exclusively on removing unnecessary features (columns) rather than data points (rows).
+Removing rows as a form of data minimization is highly valuable for ensuring training datasets do not contain too much private information.
+Conversely, feature-minimization largely helps with reducing the amount of data given to an inference service~\cite{NEURIPS2023_e48880ea}.
+For the purpose of this paper, we focus exclusively on removing unnecessary features (columns) for optimizing the inference problem.
+Both approaches are complementary as they address different stages of the machine-learning pipeline.
 This approach is comparable to traditional feature selection methods, as discussed in \S\ref{sec:feature-selection}.
 However, traditional methods typically prioritize utility by selecting features that maximize model accuracy.
 They overlook the privacy implications of certain features, which may inadvertently reveal user identity.
 We argue that an effective data minimization method should strike a balance between utility and privacy~\cite{privacy-utility}.
-It should retain features that are essential for the predictive task while removing those that reveal user information, provided their contribution to task accuracy is minimal.
+It should retain features that are essential for the predictive task while removing those that reveal user information, provided their contribution to accuracy is minimal.